evmos/evmos/SECURITY.md

 Evmos uses the following disclosure process:

-1. Once a security report is via the security email, the team works to verify the issue and confirm its severity level using CVSS in its latest version (v4 at the time of writing).
+1. Once a security report is received via the security email, the team works to verify the issue and confirm its severity level using [CVSS](https://nvd.nist.gov/vuln-metrics/cvss) in its latest version (v4 at the time of writing).
     1. Two people from the affected project will review, replicate and acknowledge the report within 48-96 hours of the alert according to the table below: